Faculty Expert Profile

 - Johns Hopkins Center for Injury Research and Policy

-Keshia M. Pollack Porter is vice dean for Faculty and professor in Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
-Pollack Porter directs the School’s Institute for Health and Social Policy, and is part of the leadership teams for the Hopkins Center for Health Disparities Solutions and Center for Injury Research and Policy.
+Keshia M. Pollack Porter is the Bloomberg Centennial Chair and a Bloomberg Centennial Professor in Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
+Pollack Porter also directs the School's Institute for Health and Social Policy, and is part of the leadership teams for the Hopkins Center for Health Disparities Solutions and Center for Injury Research and Policy.

-Pollack Porter has written over 175 articles, book chapters, and policy reports.
-She is a three-time recipient of the Bloomberg School’s Advising, Mentoring, Teaching Recognition Award and the 2019 recipient of the Faculty Excellence in U.S. Public Health Practice Award.
-She also received the University’s Distinguished Alumni Award in 2018.
+Pollack Porter has written nearly 200 articles, book chapters, and policy reports.
+She is a three-time recipient of the Bloomberg School's Advising, Mentoring, Teaching Recognition Award and the 2019 recipient of the Faculty Excellence in U.S. Public Health Practice Award.
+She also received the University's Distinguished Alumni Award in 2018.